 Applications not meeting the above technical eligibility requirements will not be forwarded to the selection committee.

-TCLP is sponsored by the Bureau of Educational and Cultural Affairs (ECA), U.S. Department of State and provides:
+TCLP is funded through the Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State and provides:

-- An approximate 10.5-month teaching assignment in a U.S. host school
+- A teaching assignment of approximately 10.5 months in a U.S. host school;

 To be considered complete, all applications must include:

 - An Exchange Teacher Application Form;

 - An essay that includes detailed answers to all questions;

 - Transcript(s)/teaching certification(s);

 - A resume written in English that is no more than two pages long;